-SPF, DKIM, and DMARC are three email authentication protocols that work together to protect your domain from spoofing and phishing.
-Each solves a different part of the problem — and you need all three for complete protection.
+SPF, DKIM, and DMARC are three systems that work together to protect your business email from being faked.
+Each one solves a different part of the problem — and you need all three for proper protection.
+Here’s what they do, how they’re different, and why they need each other.

-DMARC Policy + Alignment + Reporting Tells receivers what to do when checks fail
+DMARC The Rulebook — ties it all together Tells receivers what to do when checks fail

 ▼ relies on ▼